tsunamishadow/bonusheroes/Birmingham.md

 The “Full English” breakfast contains Sausages, Eggs, Baked Beans, Hash Browns, Toast, Bacon, Black/Blood Pudding and sometimes chips (fries to Americans).
 Many cafés, hotels and restaurants that do breakfast service offer something similar.

 Most places will not automatically give you water or bread to start, you will have to ask for it.
 Some of the higher end places or fast food require to pay for water, though some pubs and bars might give you a glass of tap water for no cost.
+All licensened distributors of alcohol are required to give you free tap water if you ask for it, but they may charge you for the glass.
 If you ask for ice you will generally only get a few ice cubes in a glass rather than a bucket.
 Refills are rare and you are expected to pay for another drink.

 Not all establishments work the same way, some do not have waitstaff and require you to order at the counter.
 Pubs and bars are not the same thing.
 Bars generally only serve drinks and are fairly small, pubs may serve food and can range from small to large.
 Waitstaff will not clear an empty plate or table unless you ask or you put your utensils flat in the middle of the plate.
 Tipping is not required or mandatory at all, but the custom is usually 10% of the bill.
 Do note that some restaurants add a service charge to the bill which they should warn you about before you pay, some of these service charges are mandatory and if they are they should say so before you order, but otherwise this charge is optional.
 If you don’t want to pay it (or that much) you should be prepared to say why and expect to be persuaded in paying it.
 If you can, try to leave your tips in cash as it allows the waitstaff to pocket it for themselves rather than having to give it to the sometimes unscrupulous owner.
 Tax is always included in the price at any food establishment.